athyuttamre/accessible-facebook-ui/README.md

 - /search
 	- search.html

+### HTML File Instructions

+- Load CSS files in the <head>
+- Load JS files at the bottom
+- In the JS files, keep this order:
+	1. JQuery
+	2. The JS file for this particular page.
+For index.html, this would be index.js.
+Copy the start function from index.js, and put all functionality within this.
+This is exactly like how you would use $('document').ready() in a normal project.
+Except here you're writing all your code in the 'start' method.
+	3. login.js, this is for testing whether or not the user is logged in.
+If yes, your code above will be executed, if not, the user will be redirected.
+	4. main.js, where the FB object is fetched, and the 'start' function from your file above is called.
+If you want to modify main.js, please talk to Atty and work on this together.

 ### Dwell
 For the moment, the only important thing for you guys is, when you do want to create any kind of clickable function